devsecops-workshop/workshop-guide/content/2-prepare-cluster/_index.md

 In the cloned repository you'll find a `devfile.yml`.
 We will need the URL to the file soon, so keep the tab open.

 ## Install and Prepare CodeReady Workspaces (CRW)
-- Install the CRW Operator from OperatorHub (not the Tech Preview one!)
+- Install the **Red Hat CodeReady Workspaces for Devfile v1 and v2** Operator from OperatorHub (not the Tech Preview one!)
 - Go to **Installed Operators -> CodeReady Workspaces** and create a new instance (CodeReady Workspaces instance Specification) using the default settings
 - Wait until deployment has finished.
 This may take a couple of minutes as several components will be deployed.
-- Once the instance status is ready (You can check the YAML of the instance : status > cheClusterRunning: Available ), look up the `codeready` Route in the 'openshift-workspaces' namespace (You may need to toggle the **Show default project** button).
+- Once the instance status is ready (You can check the YAML of the instance: `status > cheClusterRunning: Available`), look up the `codeready` Route in the `openshift-workspaces` namespace (You may need to toggle the **Show default project** button).
-- Open the link in a new browser tab and log in with your OCP credentials
+- Open the link in a new browser tab, choose `htpasswd_provider` and log in with your OCP credentials
-- Apply permissions
+- Allow selected permissions
-- Enter an email, First Name and Last Name to set up your account
+- Enter an email address, First Name and Last Name to set up your account (you can make these up).

 {{% notice tip %}}
 We could create a workspace from one of the templates that come with CodeReady, but we want to use a customized workspace with some additionally defined plugins in a [v1 devfile](https://redhat-developer.github.io/devfile/) in our git repo.
 With devfiles you can share a complete workspace setup and with the click of a button you will end up in a fully configured project in your browser.
 {{% /notice %}}

-- So at the top click on 'Custom Workspace'
+- At the top click on **Custom Workspace**
-- In 'Enter the devfile URL' enter the **raw URL*** to your `devfile.yml` in Gitea repository by clicking on the file and then on the **Raw** button
+- Copy the **raw URL** of the `devfile.yml` file in your Gitea repository by clicking on the file and then on the **Raw** button.
+- Paste the full URL into the `Enter devfile URL` field and click **Load Devfile**
-- Once the content of the devfile is loaded click on **Create & Open** at the buttom
+- Once the content of the devfile is loaded click on **Create & Open** at the button
-- Give the workspace containers some time to spin up
+- You'll get into the **Starting workspace ...** view, give the workspace containers some time to spin up.

-Have a good look around the UI.
+When your workspace has finally started, have a good look around in the UI.
 It should look familiar if you have ever worked with VSCode or similar IDEs.
-To install the `odo`cli into your workspace, run the following steps:
+To install the `odo` cli into your workspace, run the following steps:

-- In the CRW shortcuts menu to the right ("cube icon") run `install odo`
+- From the CRW shortcuts menu to the right (the "cube icon") run `install odo`
-- odo cli will be downloaded and unpacked in your project folder
+- odo cli will be downloaded and unpacked in your project folder, you can safely ignore the warning about file or directory not found
-- Close the terminal tab the installation opened
+- Close the `install odo` terminal tab the installation opened

+Your cluster is now prepared for the next step, proceed to `Inner Loop`.